 Fair values of financial assets at amortised cost are not materially different to their carrying amounts, since the interest receivable on those assets is either close to current market rates or the assets are of a short term nature.
 Non-current financial assets at amortised cost fair values are based on discounted cash flows using a current market rates.
-They are classified as level 2 fair values in the fair value hierachy (see Note 25 (i)) due to the observable market rates).
+They are classified as level 2 fair values in the fair value hierarchy (see Note 25 (i)) due to the observable market rates).

-Interest received is presented under cashflows from operating activities in the Statement of Cash Flows where it is earned from financial assets that are held for cash management purpose and for which no liability has been recognised.
+Interest received is presented under cashflows from operating activities in the Statement of Cash Flows where it is earned from financial assets that are held for cash management purposes.